elliotttmiller/ai_aim/README.md

 ### 2. Injector (`Injector.exe`)
 - Finds the target game process and injects the overlay DLL (`Overlay.dll`) using configurable methods (SetWindowsHookEx, CreateRemoteThread, etc.).
-- Sets up IPC channels (named pipes/shared memory) for communication between overlay and game.
+- Sets up shared memory IPC channels for high-performance communication between overlay and game.
 - Logs all injection and IPC setup events to `bin/debug.log`.

 ### 3. Overlay DLL (`Overlay.dll`)
 - Injected into any game process, starts in `DllMain.cpp`.
-- Main loop (`Main.cpp`) sets up ImGui, hooks graphics API (D3D11), and manages overlay rendering.
+- Main loop (`Main.cpp`) sets up ImGui, manages overlay rendering, and coordinates all modules.
-- Custom logic modules (aim assist, analytics, UI, etc.) scan game memory, detect targets/events, and apply algorithms.
+- Modular architecture with separate components for aim assist, input management, memory scanning, and UI.
-- IPC modules exchange data with the game for real-time overlay and integration.
+- Uses shared memory IPC for real-time data exchange with minimal latency.
 - All overlay actions, errors, and events are logged to `bin/debug.log`.

 ### 4. Unified Debug Logging
 - All modules write their debug output to `bin/debug.log` for easy troubleshooting and diagnostics.
+- Centralized logging system via Utils/Logger for consistent formatting and thread safety.

 ### 5. Configuration & Extensibility
-- The system is fully configurable for any game: memory layouts, injection methods, overlay features, and IPC can be adapted via config files and modular code.
+- The system uses shared memory IPC with standardized data structures defined in `SharedStructs.h`.
+- Modular CMake build system allows easy addition of new components.
 - New overlays, assist modules, or analytics can be added without changing the target game code.
+- Configuration files in `config/` directory for game-specific memory layouts and settings.

 ---